What is Tirzepatide and is it Safe for Weight Loss?

 What is Tirzepatide?

-Tirzepatide, also known as Mounjaro, is a medication that works by activating both the GIP and GLP-1 receptors.
+Tirzepatide, also known as Mounjaro, is a medication that works by activating both the glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide 1 (GLP-1) hormones.
 These receptors play a crucial role in regulating blood sugar levels and appetite.
 By mimicking the actions of these hormones, Tirzepatide helps improve blood sugar control and increase feelings of fullness, leading to weight loss.
-Originally approved for the treatment of type 2 diabetes, Tirzepatide is now also prescribed for weight management and weight loss.

 When was Tirzepatide approved in the UK?